Wilde Lake High School: Students

 The racial makeup of the population during the 2017–2018 school year was 26.7% White, 43.8% Black or African American, 7.2% Asian, 14.6% Hispanic or Latino, 0% Native American, 0.4% Native Hawaiian or Pacific Islander, and 7.4% two or more races.

 Jim Rouse Theatre

 Wilde Lake has a modern 750-seat theater named for Columbia founder James Rouse, who went by "Jim".
 The theatre has its own separate entrance and is used by both school and community groups.
 The 12,500-square-foot performance space is also used for community meetings, sales rallies, exhibitions, and business training sessions.
 The theatre has a total of 739 seats and eight handicapped accessible locations.
+Coincidentally, Rouse’s grandson Edward graduated from Wilde Lake in 1987.

 Athletics

 Wilde Lake High School has a number of sports teams for each season of the academic year, including football, soccer, golf, volleyball, basketball, and cross country.
 The school has won the following state championships: